 Dr Riccardo Caccialanza has commented that even though there has been minimal guidance into nutritional care of COVID 19 patients, it is known that achieving the right nutritional consumption can help aid the recovery and recovery time of COVID 19 patients.
 Nutrition is vital for maintaining skeletal muscle and avoiding metabolic disturbances and this becomes even more crucial when patients are spending around two weeks in ICU.

 As many patients require assisted ventilation when recovering from Covid-19 providing food and oral supplements becomes difficult.
 Respiratory issues add an extra layer of complexity, which has means that nutrition needs to become an important part of COVID-19 patients’ recovery.

-Dr Caccialanza has said that being discharged from the ICU is only the start of a recovery.
-Therefore, medical nutrition, when integrated in patient recovery programs can positively impact recovery outcomes, as well as the quality of life of patients.
+Dr. Caccialanza has said that being discharged from the ICU is only the start of a recovery.
+Therefore, medical nutrition, when integrated into patient recovery programs can positively impact recovery outcomes, as well as the quality of life of patients.
 Healthcare professionals already know that medical nutrition can positively contribute to clinical outcomes with a variety of conditions and diseases.